luke10x/renderer/assets/README.md

         Triangulated Mesh: Checked
     Materials:             Export

+Also External Data -> Pack Resources operation has to be done!

 Make sure your material names are matching PPM file basenames.

 Files can be saved as PNG in the source.
 And can be later converted: